ramipiik/tiralabra/README.md

 ## Tests (optional)
 ### Run unit tests
-Run the following command in the "Main" directory:
+Run the following command in the **"Main" directory**:
 ```
 poetry run invoke test
 ```

 ### Check test coverage
-Run the following command in the "Main" directory.
+Run the following command in the **"Main" directory**.
 You will get the test coverage report after playing through the game once.
  ```
  poetry run invoke coverage
  ```